solana-labs/solana-program-library/docs/src/stake-pool.md

 ---

-A program for pooling together SOL to be staked by an off-chain agent running a Delegation bot which redistributes the stakes across the network and tries to maximize censorship resistance and rewards.
+A program for pooling together SOL to be staked by an off-chain agent running a Delegation Bot which redistributes the stakes across the network and tries to maximize censorship resistance and rewards.

 ## Overview